 - Some cosmetic flaws, like glue remnants and laminate peeling.

-When your child is simply starting, it’s a good suggestion to search out something easy for them to learn to play with.
-You need your kid to get used to the maintain, feel, and sound.
+When your child is simply starting, it’s a good suggestion to search for something easy for them to learn to play with.
+You need your kid to get used to the maintenance, feel, and sound.